Trail Blazers vs. Lakers Player Props Betting Odds

-Player prop bet odds for Shaedon Sharpe and others are listed when the Los Angeles Lakers host the Portland Trail Blazers at Crypto.com Arena on Sunday at 10:00 PM ET.
+You can find player prop bet odds for Anthony Davis, Shaedon Sharpe and others on the Los Angeles Lakers and Portland Trail Blazers ahead of their matchup at 10:00 PM ET on Friday at Moda Center.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!